👋

 In the context of information modelling, a happy path is an ideal scenario featuring no exceptional or error conditions.
 This concept can be used across different areas, such as business process management or software development, from journey mapping, design to testing.

 Within business process management the happy path is sometimes called the "happy flow" and can be seen as the process that works out in the easiest and best way possible for the business.
-It is a broadly used term within business process modelling and process mining.
+It is a broadly used term within business process management and process mining.

 • The ‘happy path’ is the ideal path that a process should take when everything goes according to plan.